 In the end, the court sided with the class.
 The ruling, however, proved controversial because some people felt Facebook got off too easily.
 The court ordered the social media behemoth to put $9.5 million towards a privacy and security research project – a project from which Facebook arguably benefited — but the users got zilch.

 Swift v.
 Zynga

-In 2009, an important online advertising class action lawsuit took form.
-Zynga, a developer of online games like Farmville, Mafia wars, YoVille! and ZyngaPoker, began to run ads on Facebook.
-Since many of their games use various types of virtual currency, oftentimes, Zynga ads would promote an offer to earn game currency.
+In 2009, an important online advertising class action lawsuit formed.
+Zynga, a developer of online games like Farmville, Mafia wars, YoVille!, and ZyngaPoker, ran ads on Facebook.
+Since many of their games use virtual currency, some Zynga ads promoted a game currency offer.

 But according to Rebecca Swift, an avid Zynga player, the gaming company was not playing fair when it came to their advertising.
 When Swift provided her cell phone number in response to an ad she saw on Facebook offering YoVille! cash, she was charged $9.99 without her knowledge or consent.
 In the same year, Swift also signed up for another Zynga-related offer for “risk-free Green Tea Purity Trial.”
 As Swift understood the deal, she would receive YoCash in exchange for participating in a risk-free trial.
 According to the ad, she could cancel in 15 days without penalty.
 So Swift gave her debit card information and agreed to a shipping and handling charge.
 After she received the Green Tea and pills, 10 days in, she sent an email asking to cancel her subscription.